Visitor Insurance for Brazilians Visiting Florida

 Florida is the #1 US destination for Brazilians — over 1.5 million Brazilians visit Florida every year, primarily to Orlando and Miami.
 Whether for Disney World, shopping, or visiting the large Brazilian community in Pompano Beach and Deerfield Beach, Brazilian Unimed and private plans stop at the border.

-Why Brazilians Visit Florida
+Why Brazilians Visiting Florida Need Insurance

 Why Brazilians Come to Florida